M-O-Marmalade/Reform/README.md

 [![Website]][lt_website]

-A [Renoise](https://www.renoise.com/products/renoise) tool to transform selections of notes quickly and powerfully.
+A [Renoise](https://www.renoise.com/products/renoise) tool that takes the burden of transforming selections of multiple groups of notes off the user's shoulders.

 <!---------------->